facelessuser/RegReplace/docs/src/markdown/usage.md

 ![test variable](imgs/test.png)

-Depending on how the test command was configured, it may cause the panel to close, or you might accidentally close it by pressing <kbd>esc</kbd> or running some other command.
+Depending on how the test command was configured, it may cause the panel to close, or you might accidentally close it by pressing <kbd>Esc</kbd> or running some other command.
 When closed, the currently opened rule is not lost and can be brought back by running the command palette command `RegReplace: Show Edit Panel` (the command will only work if the panel has been opened at least once).
 You can also use the panel icon in the bottom left hand corner of the Sublime Text window (only on later versions of Sublime Text 3).

 ## View Without Replacing

-If you would simply like to view what the sequence would find without replacing, you can construct a command to highlight targets without replacing them (each pass could affect the end result, but this just shows all passes without predicting the replacements).
+If you would like to simply view what the sequence would find, without carrying out any replacements, (aka "dry run") you can construct a command to highlight targets without replacing them (each pass could affect the end result, but this just shows all passes without predicting the replacements).

-Just add the "find_only" argument and set it to true.
+Just add the `"find_only"` argument and set it to `true`.

 ```js
     {